 - Corey Haim – known for his role in The Lost Boys and being one half of The Two Coreys (alongside Corey Feldman).
 In 2010, Haim was accused of “doctor shopping” (or visiting multiple doctors to obtain more prescriptions) for thousands of pills, including OxyContin.
 In 2010, coroners attributed his death to pneumonia and an enlarged heart.

 It’s never too late to find sobriety.
-If you or someone you know needs help finding detox and rehab options, contact a dedicated recovery professional now for more information.
+If you or someone you know needs help finding detox and rehab options, contact a treatment provider for more information.